 - Do not share your drugs with others and do not take anyone else's drugs.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
-If you have any questions about Extavia, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Extavia (interferon beta-1b) is refilled.
+If you have any questions about Extavia (interferon beta-1b), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.